Rfields03/README-generator/README.md

 A node.js application that uses user input from inquirer to populate a README.md file for user repository.

-The full movie file showing functionality of the application can be found [here](XXXX SCREENCASTIFY XXXXX)

 ## User Story

 ```